-Answering such questions for distributed, non-virtualized execution environments is already a complex task [12].
+Answering such questions for distributed, nonvirtualized execution environments is already a complex task (Menascé et al., 1994).
 In virtualized environments, this task is even more complicated because resources are shared.
 Moreover, since changes in the usage profiles of services may affect the entire infrastructure, capacity planning has to be performed continuously during operation.
 Proactive performance management, i.e., avoiding penalties by acting before performance SLAs are violated, requires predictions of the application-level performance under varying service workloads.
 Given that computation details are abstracted by an increasingly deep virtualization layer, the following research questions arise: i) What is the performance overhead when virtualizing execution environments? ii) Which are the most relevant factors that affect the performance of a virtual machine? iii) What are the differences in performance overhead on different virtualization platforms? iv) Can the performance-influencing factors be abstracted in a generic performance model?

-Previous work on performance evaluation of virtualization platforms focuses mainly on comparisons of specific virtualization solutions and techniques, e.g., container-based virtualization versus full virtualization [2, 13, 17, 14].
-Other work like [1, 18, 9] investigates core and cache contention effects.
-Koh et al. predict the performance inference of virtualized workloads by running benchmarks manually [10].
-We extend our automated experimental analysis approach from [5] and evaluate its applicability to VMware ESX 4.0, another industry-standard platform with a different hypervisor architecture [16].
+Previous work on performance evaluation of virtualization platforms focuses mainly on comparisons of specific virtualization solutions and techniques, e.g., container-based virtualization versus full virtualization (Barham et al., 2003; Padala et al., 2007; Soltesz et al., 2007; Quétier et al., 2007).
+Other work like (Apparao et al., 2008; Tickoo et al., 2009; Iyer et al., 2009) investigates core and cache contention effects.
+(Koh et al., 2007) predict the performance inference of virtualized workloads by running benchmarks manually.
+(Huber et al., 2010) propose an approach on a systematic and automated experimental analysis of the performance-influencing factors of virtualization platforms applied to the Citrix XenServer 5.5.

+In this paper, we use the automated experimental analysis approach from (Huber et al., 2010) as a basis.
+We extend this approach and evaluate its applicability to VMware ESX 4.0, another industrystandard platform with a different hypervisor architecture (Salsburg, 2007).
 The main goal is to build a generic model which enables the prediction of performance overheads on different virtualization platforms.
 To this end, we evaluate various performanceinfluencing factors like scheduling parameters, different workload types and their mutual influences, and scalability and overcommitment scenarios on the two different types of hypervisor architectures.
+At the same time, we evaluate the portability of automated experimental analysis approach to other platforms.
 Finally, we summarize the results of both case studies and formulate a basic generic model of the influences of various parameters on the performance of virtualized applications.
 This model shall provide the means for estimating the performance of a native application when migrated to a virtualized platform or between platforms of different hypervisor architectures.
 In addition, this model can be used for capacity planning, e.g., by Cloud providers, to estimate the number of virtual machines (VMs) which can be hosted.

-The contributions of [5] and [6] summarized and extended here are: i) an approach on automated experimental analysis of the performance-influencing factors of virtualization platforms, ii) an in-depth experimental analysis of the the state-of-the-art Citrix XenServer 5.5 virtualization platform covering performance-influencing factors like scheduling parameter, mutual influences of workload types etc., iii) an evaluation of these results on VMware ESX 4.0, another virtualization platform with a different hypervisor architecture, iv) a basic model capturing the general performance-influencing factors we have identified.
+The contributions of this paper are: i) an in-depth experimental analysis of the the state-of-the-art Citrix XenServer 5.5 virtualization platform covering performance-influencing factors like scheduling parameter, mutual influences of workload types etc., ii) an evaluation of these results on VMware ESX 4.0, another representative virtualization platform with a different hypervisor architecture, iii) an experience report on the migration of virtual machines and the automated administration of virtualization platforms, iv) a basic model capturing the general performanceinfluencing factors we have identified.